Evolution of Data Protection - Modernize or Fail

 Today’s solutions are maniacally focused on VMs, without any regard to applications.
 Those VMs are treated as black boxes.
 There’s no way to know which applications are running on which VMs.
 Customers are given the wrong perception that generic VM-level snapshots are always enough.
 The truth is, they don’t work for all applications, and often, you don’t find out your backup fell short until recovery time.
 Oops!

 Carrying over legacy complexity

 Hyperconverged’s core value prop is its simplicity.
 But when you use today’s complex data protection systems, you can’t realize its full potential.
-HCIS solutions can be deployed in 30 minutes, yet most current data protection solutions require multi-day professional services to deploy them.
+HCI solutions can be deployed in 30 minutes, yet most current data protection solutions require multi-day professional services to deploy them.
 The lack of native integration between most data protection products and hyperconverged environments makes it much more difficult for administrators to rapidly get up-to-speed and become instantly productive.
-The ideal data protection solution should tightly integrate with the HCIS systems and create a closed-loop process.
+The ideal data protection solution should tightly integrate with the HCI systems and create a closed-loop process.